Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 4
-Used the INDEX and MATCH functions to populate the columns Coffee Type, Roast Type and Size.
-I could use the XLOOKUP function as I did before, but the INDEX and MATCH funtions will allow me to populate all three columns using only one formula.
+Used the INDEX and MATCH functions to populate the following columns: Coffee Type, Roast Type and Size.
+I could use the XLOOKUP function as I did before, but the INDEX and MATCH functions will allow me to populate all three columns using only one formula.
 I use the data from the product table within the formula.
 The formula is the following:

 =INDEX(products!$A$1:$G$49, MATCH(orders!$D2,products!$A$1:$A$49,0), MATCH(orders!I$1,products!$A$1:$G$1,0))

-Finally, I can auto-populate all three columns
+Finally, I can auto-populate all three columns.

 ### Step 5
 Created a Sales column using the following simple formula: =L2*E2.
-This is multiplying the "Quantity" column with the "Unit Price" column.
-I then auto-populated the rest of the column.
+This formula is multiplying the "Quantity" column with the "Unit Price" column.
+I then auto populated the rest of the column.

 ### Step 6